sajjadhossain/coding-exercises/docs/javascript/findAverage.md

 };
 ```
 #### The code explained
-Istantiate a variable called `total`.
+Instantiate a variable called `total`.
 In our loop we add each integer to the total.
-Then return our average which is `total` divided by the length of the array passed.
+Then return our average, which is `total` divided by the length of the array passed.